Tuition & Financial Aid

 Two equal tuition payments are due in July and December.

 Four equal tuition payments are due in July, October, January, and April.

 *The payment due date for each plan is the 15th of the month.

 *SMART Tuition offers automatic deductions from a bank account, online payments, and 24-hour payment by phone.
 SMART will also accept checks and money orders via the mail.
 Credit cards are accepted through SMART Tuition but fees apply.

 Late Fees: Tuition will be considered late if not received by SMART within 5 days of the due date and a late fee of $50 will be assessed.

 Insufficient Funds: Should a check or automatic payment be rejected due to insufficient funds or other reason, additional service charges will apply.
 CHS reserves the right to require payment by cash or bank check, only if an account has more than one rejected payment.

 The Administrators and Board are committed to making a CHS education affordable for as many qualified students as possible.
 Every year about 44% of students at CHS receive some amount of tuition assistance.
 As a general rule, grants can vary from $1000 to a maximum of 40% of tuition for families whose financial situation indicates the most need.

-Alumni of CHS, full-time clergy, and missionaries are eligible for a discount of $1000 per child.
+Alumni of CHS are eligible for a discount of $1,000 per child, and full-time clergy and missionaries are eligible for a discount of $2,500 per child.

 - Send the requested supporting documentation directly to FAST as instructed after applying.